Endogenous Labour Flow Networks: Results

 \subsubsection{Distribution of shock impacts}

-The way that alterations to job-to-job transition densities are distributed across the LFNs also depends on the specific industry that is being shocked (\autoref{figure:singleshockflows}).
-For some industries (e.g. education) the change in flow density within that industry -- in the case of education a substantial decrease in flow density within the industry -- in repsonse to a shock is not accompanied by a substantial increase in flow density elsewhere (\autoref{figure:singleshockflows}a-c).
-This suggests that multiple industries are involved in absorbing the workers who, prior to the shock, would have remained within the education industry when switching jobs.
-In contrast, when other industries (e.g. public, encompassing public administration, defence, and compulsory social security) are shocked, impacts are more widespread (\autoref{figure:singleshockflows}d-f).
-Here, the decrease in flow density within the industry is accompanied by changes to flow densities, of a similar maginitude, between and within other industries - those that become sources or sinks for job-to-job transitions in the wake of a shock.
+The way that alterations to job-to-job transition densities (resulting from shocks) are distributed across the LFNs also depends on the specific industry that is being shocked (\autoref{figure:singleshockflows}).
+For some industries (e.g. education) the change in flow density within that industry--in the case of education a substantial decrease in flow density within the industry--in response to a shock is not accompanied by a substantial increase in flow density elsewhere (\autoref{figure:singleshockflows}a-c).
+This suggests that numerous industries are ``sinks'' that absorb the workers who, prior to the shock, would have remained within the education industry when switching jobs.
+In contrast, when other industries (e.g. public, encompassing public administration, defence, and compulsory social security) are shocked, certain industries (e.g. motor trade) act as the primary ``sinks'' for those transitioning from jobs in the public industry (\autoref{figure:singleshockflows}d-f).
+This pattern of multiple sources and sinks is evident across all three LFNs, though for the region and occupation LFNs we primarily see changes to movements within regions (respectively occupations), not between them.
+In addition to these differences in how shocks are distributed depending on the industry being shocked, we also observe differences in the distribution of shock impacts across suites of simulations where a given industry has been shocked.